CMAA currently has seven committees comprised of volunteer leaders. Learn more about the specific committees and their charges for FY19 below.

 Government Advocacy Committee FY19 Charges:

-Monitor U.S. jurisdictions for possible legislation or regulatory activity regarding licensing/registration of CM.
-Monitor U.S. jurisdictions for legislation/regulation affecting CM services on state or local projects.
-Monitor FAR and DFAR for proposed changes/revisions affecting CM services to the federal government.
+Monitor U.S. jurisdictions for possible legislation or regulatory activity regarding licensing/registration of construction management.
+Monitor U.S. jurisdictions for legislation/regulation affecting construction management services on state or local projects.
+Monitor FAR and DFAR for proposed changes/revisions affecting construction management services to the federal government.
 Serve as advocates on these or related topics as requested.

 Nominating Committee FY19 Charges: